calistenson/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

       }
    }

-The following example shows the event that is emitted when a user navigates from the first unit in one subsection to the last unit in the previous subsection using the "previous" control.
+The following example shows the relevant fields in the event that is emitted when a user navigates from the first unit in one subsection to the last unit in the previous subsection using the "previous" control.

 .. code-block:: json